hanzoai/painter/docs/README.md

-# Hanzo Painter Documentation
+# Hanzo Studio Documentation

-This directory contains the documentation website for Hanzo Painter, built with Jekyll and deployed to GitHub Pages.
+This directory contains the documentation website for Hanzo Studio, built with Jekyll and deployed to GitHub Pages.

 ## Local Development